masa-finance/masa-oracle/docs/ai-worker-node/web-worker.md

 ## Introduction

-This guide is designed for oracle node workers who are interested in contributing compute resources to fulfill web scraping data requests within the Masa Oracle Node network.
+This guide is designed for protocol node workers who are interested in contributing compute resources to fulfill web scraping data requests within the Masa Protocol Node network.
 It outlines the specific requirements, setup, and operational guidelines for workers to efficiently process web scraping requests.
 By configuring your node to handle these requests, you play a pivotal role in the decentralized extraction of data from various websites, which is essential for applications such as content aggregation, market analysis, and competitive research.

 ## Getting Started: Worker's Role in Processing Web Scraping Data

-As a worker in the Masa Oracle Node network, your primary function is to process web scraping data requests sent by clients.
+As a worker in the Masa Protocol Node network, your primary function is to process web scraping data requests sent by clients.
 This involves extracting data from websites based on specified parameters and returning the data to the network.
 Here's a brief overview of the workflow:

 ### Worker's Workflow